domenicweber/learn_command_line_exercises/chapter_16/Readme.md

 To show all the txt files use `ls *.txt` meaning ANY file ending in .txt

+####UPDATE

 > Show me the content of the text files in slash temp.

-If I were in the /chapter_16 directory I could type `ls tmp/*` note that if you type `ls tmp/*.*` it will only show you files with extensions.
-Not everything.
+We're looking for the actual stuff inside the txt files inside the /tmp directory so

+I'm in the /chatper_16 directory and type `cat tmp/*.txt` and it will print me the contents of all the txt files